Biochemistry and Molecular Genetics (PhD)

-- Conduct and publish research or other scholarship in areas that advance knowledge within the discipline, contribute to improving the human condition.
+- Conduct and publish research or other scholarship in areas that advance our knowledge of a discipline, and contribute to improving the human condition.

 - Train students and post-doctoral fellows in biochemical research.

-All applications must be submitted using the online application form.
+All applications must be submitted using the online graduate application.

 Doctoral students are admitted for Fall term only.
 Be sure to select Fall term for start date and Biochemistry and Molecular Genetics for the program.
 Review of applications begins in December of each year and applications are reviewed on a rolling basis through March.